davewalker5/RC2014/SerialSender/README.md

   - Resetting it
   - Using a terminal emulator to enter the NEW command (when running BASIC)
   - Making sure the file to transer begins with an un-numbered line containing the NEW command (when runing BASIC)
+  - Setting the "SendNewCommand" property in appsettings.json to true (when running BASIC)
 - Make sure the terminal emulator is disconnected
 - Assuming the application has been compiled to \target\folder, per the instructions above, enter the following command: